adhishjs/snn-mnist-digit-classification/README.md

 Update paths and file handling inside scripts based on your local file structure if necessary.

-Made with ❤️ by Adhish J S
+Made by Adhish J S